Here is a brief wrap-up of the questions that Nick discusses below:

 How much of online reputation management is pure PR?

-What SEO tactics do you recommend for boosting online reputation?
+What SEO tactics do you recomend for boosting online reputation?

 How to ensure that the created content ranks for the desired keyword?